mswjs/data/README.md

 > In this example, `post.attachments` is an array of either `images` or `videos`, where records from both collections are allowed.

+## Error handling

+Data provides multiple different error classes to help you differentiate and handle different errors.

+### `OperationError`

+- `operationName` `<string>`, the name of the errored operation (e.g. "create", "updateMany", etc.);
+- `info` `<object>`, additional operation information (often the operation arguments);
+- `cause` `<Error>`, a reference to the original thrown error.

+Thrown whenever performing an operation fails.
+For example:

+- When creating a new record whose initial values do not match the collection's schema;
+- When there are no records found for a strict query.

 ---

 ## API